Photo by Barbara Harmon / Lifestyles Reporter

 Updated at 10:45 p.m. on May 21 to reflect Julie Decker’s correct quote.

 Millennials are the hook-up generation, the demographic cohort that offers “friends with benefits.”
 But like all stereotypes and generalizations, this simplifies what is a complicated issue– sex, that is– for any generation.
+Sex can be complicated for anyone, no matter what generation.
+Some people want to explore their sexuality whereas others are shy.
+Some males think they need penis enlargement pills and some females think they need breast enlargements to ensure they enjoy having sex.
+Each person is different which is why it can get so confusing.

 However, there’s a sizable number of millennials for whom going all the way in a relationship has nothing to do with sliding between the sheets.
 They identify as asexual and more and more young adults see themselves this way.